-If you’re like most homeowners, you probably wish that your sewer line would just mind its own business without requiring any attention from you.
-But sewer lines can become damaged by the roots from nearby trees, or even simply crack in an earthquake or start to wear out due to age.
+If you’re like most homeowners, you probably wish that your sewer line would mind its own business without requiring any attention from you.
+But sewer lines can become damaged by the roots from nearby trees or even crack in an earthquake or start to wear out due to age.

 Fortunately, you have options when these problems arise.
-You should ideally learn about those options in advance so you know what to do when the time comes.
+Ideally, you should learn about those options in advance, so you know what to do when the time comes.
 Here are three sewer line procedures and why you might need them.

 Sewer line inspections are the first step when something goes wrong.
 If your drains have started backing up or slowing down, there could be an issue such as sewer line damage or even a completely collapsed sewer line.
 A video inspection can clarify what the issue is and where along the pipe the problem lies.
 Signs you need an inspection include:

-While a video inspection can’t always find a leak, it can often find other problem spots such as a place where the line is broken or where tree roots enter the line.
-This can help an experienced technician to assess how best to proceed with repairs or replacement of your sewer line.
+While a video inspection can’t always find a leak, it can often find other problem spots, such as a place where the line is broken or where tree roots enter the line.
+This can help an experienced technician assess how best to proceed with repairs or replace your sewer line.

 2. Trenchless Pipe Repair